 Overview

 This source category discusses emissions from coke ovens (only fugitive emissions including emissions from charging, door and lid leaks, off-take leaks, quenching, pushing soaking, decarbonisation and solid smokeless fuel production.
-Emissions from combustion stacks and preheater are included in chapter 1.A.1.c ‘Manufacture of solid fuels and other energy industries’.) and emissions from the production of solid smokeless fuel (during coal carbonisation).
+Emissions from combustion stacks and preheater are included in chapter 1.A.1.c ‘Manufacture of solid fuels and other energy industries’), emissions from the production of solid smokeless fuel (during coal carbonisation), and emissions from transformation processes.

 Coke production in general can be divided into coal handling and storage, coke oven charging, coal coking, extinction of coke and coke oven-gas purification.
 Combustion in coke oven furnaces is treated in chapter 1.A.1.c; the fugitive emissions from leakage and extinction are covered by this chapter.
 Leakage and extinction lead to emissions of all major pollutants including heavy metals and POPs.